awsdocs/amazon-ec2-user-guide/doc_source/ami-boot.md

 + [Set the boot mode of an AMI](#set-ami-boot-mode)

 ## Considerations<a name="boot-considerations"></a>

-**Default boot modes**
++ Default boot modes:
   + Intel and AMD instance types: Legacy BIOS
   + Graviton instance types: UEFI

-**Intel and AMD instance types that support UEFI, in addition to Legacy BIOS**
++ Intel and AMD instance types that support UEFI, in addition to Legacy BIOS:
   + Virtualized: C5, C5a, C5ad, C5d, C5n, D3, D3en, G4, I3en, M5, M5a, M5ad, M5d, M5dn, M5n, M5zn, R5, R5a, R5ad, R5b, R5d, R5dn, R5n, T3, T3a, and z1d
++ UEFI Secure Boot is currently not supported\.

 ## Requirements for launching an instance with UEFI<a name="uefi-requirements"></a>